pusher/pusher-websocket-java/README.md

 ### Download

-You can download a version of the `.jar` directly via <http://repo1.maven.org/maven2/com/pusher/pusher-java-client/>
+You can download a version of the `.jar` directly from <http://repo1.maven.org/maven2/com/pusher/pusher-java-client/>

 ### Source

-You can build the project from source.
-For more information see **Library development environment**.
+You can build the project from the source in this repository.
+See **Library development environment** for more information on build environment.

 ## API Overview